neo4j-product-examples/graphrag-contract-review/README.md

 ```
 You can try variations of the following questions to exercise the different data retrieval functions

-- Get me contracts with Price Restrictions but without Insurance (note this requires calling 2 functions)
+- Get me contracts with Price Restrictions but without Insurance
+    - See the logging INFO and notice how this requires calling 2 of our data retrieval functions
 - Get more details about this contract
 - Get me contracts for AT&T
 - Get me contracts for Mount Knowledge